E2 Series Shinkansen: Pre-series units

 The pre-series E2' series unit S7 (renumbered as J1 and later as N21) was delivered in April 1995, with S6 (now numbered as N1) delivered in June of the same year.
 Visually, these two units differed from subsequent production standard units in having large pantograph shields resembling the original 300 series design.
 These were later changed to the current low-profile design.
-Prior to its scrapping in 2015, car E926-13 of the East-i was rarely inserted into set N21 for track inspection purposes when the East-i was being maintained.
+Before its retirement in 2015, car E926-13 of the East-i was rarely inserted into set N21 for track inspection purposes when the East-i was being maintained.

 Interior

 Seating is 2+3 in standard class with a seat pitch of 960 mm, and 2+2 in green class with a seat pitch of 1160 mm.